Compressed representation of Learning Spaces: Learning Spaces enjoy a second type of compression

-It follows from (14) that the directed graph (digraph) $D({\cal L})$ with vertex set $JI({\cal L})$ and an arc from $P$ to $R$ iff $P \mapsto R$, has its connected components corresponding to the meet irreducibles, and each connected component is a (directed) clique.
+It follows from (20) that the directed graph ${\cal D}{\cal G}({\cal L})$ of 5.2 has its connected components corresponding to the meet-irreducibles, and each connected component is a (directed) clique.
 All cliques are singletons iff $\Sigma_{JN} = \emptyset$.
 We mention in passing that this happens iff ${\cal L}$ is a distributive lattice.
-In the terminology of [FD, chapter 3.8]: $(Q, {\cal K})$ is a quasi-ordinal space.